-Computational modeling deals with problems involving the resolution of differential equations using numerical methods, inverse problem techniques and discrete models.
-We are looking for the development of models robust enough to describe in a reliable way the problem addressed, as well as computationally efficient methods, either for memory savings or for greater computational efficiency through models in parallel and distributed computing, including gpu architectures.
+Computational modeling deals with problems involving the resolution of differential equations using numerical methods, inverse problem techniques, and discrete models.
+We are looking for the development of models robust enough to describe the problem addressed, as well as computationally efficient methods, either for memory savings or for greater computational efficiency through models in parallel and distributed computing, including GPU architectures.

 Data Management and Applications

-The Data Management and Applications area encompasses both the aspects related to data structure, data storage and location as well as the process of producing information and extracting knowledge from the data.
+The Data Management and Applications area encompass both the aspects related to the data structure, data storage, and location as well as the process of producing information and extracting knowledge from the data.
 Research in this area involves data structures and algorithms to support the data knowledge extraction process, as well as in the application and development of functions for preprocessing, machine learning and post-processing of data.
-In this area it is appropriate to establish a datacentric treatment for those processes which, commonly, correspond to in-silico experiments.
+In this area, it is appropriate to establish a datacentric treatment for those processes which, commonly, correspond to in-silico experiments.

-This research area is dependent on the addressed problem domain and has a strongly multidisciplinary character.
-This characteristic places it with a predominant bias of applied research.
-Such applications are commonly observed in the governmental, scientific and business axes.
-In the governmental axis, one can highlight applications in the areas of planning, health, transportation, education and communication.
-In the scientific axis, applications in astronomy, seismic and drugs stand out.
-In the business area, we highlight the development of software for the Information Technology market and its applications in marketing, social networks, multimedia systems and smart cities.
-All these domains bring with them different technologies present in the data production and consumption area that can be exemplified from Internet of Things (IoT), sensor networks to interactive applications.
+This research area is dependent on the addressed problem domain and has a strong multidisciplinary character.
+The application of this research area are commonly observed in the government, scientific and business areas.
+In the government area, one can highlight applications in the areas of planning, health, transportation, education, and communication.
+In the scientific area, applications in astronomy, seismic and drugs stand out.
+In the business area, we highlight the development of software for the Information Technology market and its applications in marketing, social networks, multimedia systems, and smart cities.
+All these domains bring with them different technologies present in the data production and consumption area that can be exemplified from the Internet of Things (IoT), sensor networks to interactive applications.

 In this flood of data, applications particular features and demands bring numerous challenges in managing large volumes of data.
-Regarding large volumes of data processing, there is also a pressing need to use high performance processing (PAD) to achieve large scale data analysis.
-There are important challenges in the establishment of these analyzes, usually modeled as workflows.
-In these workflows, activities and data are directed to execution in some PAD environment (e.g., clusters, grids, clouds).
+Regarding large volumes of data processing, there is also a pressing need to use high-performance processing (PAD) to achieve large-scale data analysis.
+There are significant challenges in the establishment of these analyzes, usually modeled as workflows.
+In these workflows, activities, and data are directed to execution in some PAD environment (e.g., clusters, grids, clouds).

 The different applications, while presenting themselves as applied research, often provide the opportunity to elaborate new theoretical frameworks in basic research, of a more general character, for the solution of these practical problems.
 Basic research occurs both in establishing representations that are agnostic to the medium in which they will be performed, as well as in the elaboration of new functions that are more appropriate to the different data sources and that have a broad spectrum of use.